prakharmrsl/easypcceo.github.io/pages/crypto-mining/monero-hardware.md

 Monero is a cryptocurrency focused on fungibility and the privacy of its users.
 With the value steadily increasing, it may be time to consider investing in Monero mining hardware.

+As we have seen with other popular cryptocurrencies such as [Zcash](/crypto-mining/zcash-hardware/), [Ethereum](/crypto-mining/ethereum-hardware/), [Dash](/crypto-mining/dash-hardware/), [Litecoin](/crypto-mining/litecoin-hardware/), and [Bitcoin](/crypto-mining/bitcoin-hardware), mining profitability is always directly related with hash rate and power consumption.

 ## Best Monero Mining Hardware

 Comparitively to [Ethereum](/crypto-mining/ethereum-hardware), there aren't any [ASIC](http://whatis.techtarget.com/definition/ASIC-application-specific-integrated-circuit)s for mining Monero.